 Of course, this is something that any cat or dog owner knows.
 Pets are born with personality.
 Unfortunately, not all cats are angels.
 So how can you go about calming them?
 Let’s take a look at the toolkit you can use to do just that.

 Cat Calming and Cat Training Products: Your Toolkit

 Now that you understand why your cat lashes out, you can start to control them a little more.
 Begin by taking a top-down view.
 This isn’t just about your cat scratching you, or begging you for food.
 It’s about the environment in which they live, and the entire relationship between you and your furry friend.
-By reshaping your cat’s environment, you can shape your relationship.
+By reshaping your cat’s environment, you can shape your relationship, and eliminate bad cat behavior.
 So, the first thing you can do is make your home a more calming place for cats.

 Feliway and Cat Pheromone Products